abhishekchaturvedi-07/abhishekchaturvedi-07/README.md

 - 🔭 I’m currently working on [Boiler plate for Next Js Application with Node Microservices along side NATS Streaming Server Event Bus with a lot of structured authenticated secure system build from docker and hosted in Google Kuberbetes Platform and exposed to outside world!](https://github.com/abhishekchaturvedi-07/nextjs-nodejs-microservice-gcp-stripe-natsserver-npmodule-mongodb-jwt-redis-docker-k8s-clouddply)

-- 🌱 I’m currently learning for **AWS Solution Architect Certification**
+- 🌱 I’ve currently leveraging the power of  **Cloud native environment and Next.js**

 - 👨‍💻 All of my projects are available at [https://github.com/abhishekchaturvedi-07/](https://github.com/abhishekchaturvedi-07/)